carlosgavina/is.js/README.md

 I was bored of using `typeof` and `ternary operators` so many times in my apps.

+## Supported Browsers

+All modern browsers and Internet Explorer 8+

 ## Quick Start

 Include [is.js](is.js) in your page, no dependencies!